-3. Pull the support rod out of its clip and insert the end into the hole on the front of the hood around the center.
+3. Pull the support rod out of its clip and insert the end into the hole on the left side of the hood.

 To close the hood, lift it up slightly to remove the support rod from the hole.
 Put the support rod back into its holding clip.
 Lower the hood to about a foot (30 cm) above the fender, then let it drop.

 After closing the hood, make sure it is securely latched.